 I checked my notes and concluded that there are already 20 cases noted when unexpectedly ALL injectors started to leak and all had to be replaced.
 Now it’s the right moment to gather information and make conclusions.

 I write this entry because several readers of the blog have asked me: how can I trust the Misfire counters if the cause of them could be a defect of the injector of another cylinder?
 Yes, it is true – not always the misfires in the current cylinder indicate its defects, so the circumstances, when the misfires are recorded, are very significant.
 Read more…

 In this entry, I will tell you a bit more about control of the exhaust gases for these complicated engines – what nuances have to be taken in the account to pass the Technical Inspection and exhaust gas test successfully.

-Not without a reason, BMW AG in their instruction how to perform their engine exhaust test highlights the specifics of N43/N53 engines.
+Not without a reason, BMW AG in its instruction on how to perform its engine exhaust test highlights the specifics of N43/N53 engines.

 In this entry I will compile recommendations, which have to be taken into the account, buying the car with N series engine.

 This time an example, what to expect if you: buy a car without proper diagnostics; the repair has been done by yourself, without appropriate knowledge, and using “original” methods…

 This issue becomes topical directly in the autumn months.
 Every year, exactly in autumn, I get quite many e-mails with a description of an identical situation: “I put the engine of my car in order, Stratified charge should be restored, but – the fuel consumption has not reduced!”
 Read more…

 Entering these error codes in Google search engine, the output is 20 ..
 30 thousands of entries.
 And no wonder, because…